-Make sure that the transmission oil is at the specified level.
+Make sure that the final gear oil is at the specified level.
 Add oil as necessary.
-(See page 8-12.)
+(See page 8-13.)

-Front and rear brakes
+EBU19660 Front and rear brakes

-Brake levers
+Brake levers and brake pedal

-- Check for correct free play in the brake levers.
+- Check for correct free play in the brake levers and brake pedal.
 If the free play is incorrect, adjust it.
-(See pages 8-27 and 8-32.) - Check operation of the levers.
-They should move smoothly and there should be a firm feeling when the brake is applied.
+(See pages 8-23 and 8-25.) - Check operation of the brake levers and brake pedal.
+They should move smoothly and there should be a firm feeling when the brakes are applied.
 If not, have the ATV checked by a Yamaha dealer.